 You may want to try asking the websites that hotlink your images to a) stop stealing your images, and b) at the very least stop stealing your bandwidth.

 Unfortunately, it’s virtually impossible to get blog platforms like Blogger by Google, hosted blogs WordPress.com, and the web’s thousands of forum operators to take action against hotlinking by their members.
 Yet alone other websites.
-There is often both hard and time consuming to even attempt to contact the person who performed the hotlinking.
+There’s often both hard and time-consuming to even attempt to contact the person who performed the hotlinking.
 Getting that person to remove the link is a fool’s quest and you’ll more often than not just be ignored or met with absolutely no understanding.

 Like when I encountered content scrapers stealing my articles a few months back, I believe the only effective countermeasure is a technical measure like the method outlined in this article.